wavefrontHQ/docs/pages/doc/trace_data_details.md

 1. Once the data is in Wavefront, create a chart that compares the data sent by each environment.
     Example:
-    ![create a chart with custom span tags](/images/tracing_custom_span_tags.png)
+    ![create a chart with custom span tags](/images/tracing_custom_span_tags.png) For details on querying for RED metrics, see the section above on [RED Metrics Queries](#red-metrics-queries).

 ### Custom Alerts on RED Metrics